halderavik/mr_with_ai/README.md

   - Visualization generation
   - Results formatting
   - Pushing visualizations to frontend
+  - **For segmented analyses, MCPs return one chart/table per segment; the frontend displays these in a carousel/slider for easy navigation.**

 ### Visualization Pipeline
 1. MCP generates visualizations using matplotlib
 2. Visualizations are converted to base64-encoded PNG
 3. Results are sent to frontend via API
 4. Frontend displays visualizations in real-time
+5. **For segmented results, all charts are shown in a carousel/slider with navigation controls.**
-5. Interactive features (zoom, pan, export) available
+6. Interactive features (zoom, pan, export) available

 ## Prerequisites